Retail

 You'll need to:

-• Some jobs with a builders' merchant may involve driving trucks up to 7.5 tonnes.
+• Some jobs with a builders' merchant may involve driving delivery trucks up to 7.5 tonnes.
 For these you'll need to have a category C1 driving licence.

 • have forklift truck driver training for some jobs